Blown-in insulation can be a magical solution to roof issues. Did you know that?

 If you don’t have much hair (or any) your head and body have to work harder to keep you warm and you may need a thicker hat.
 Same with your roof.
 If your attic doesn’t have enough insulation, your heating and cooling systems often have to work harder to keep your home comfortable year-round.

 What is Blown-In Insulation?

 Blown-in insulation, as opposed to batt or rolls of insulation, is just what it sounds like.
-Insulation material is blown into walls and attic spaces with specialized equipment.
+The insulation material is blown into walls and attic spaces with specialized equipment.
 Because it’s able to get down in-between the smallest crevices in your attic, blown-in insulation usually offers a tighter, more energy-efficient seal than standard insulation.

-You can do it yourself, but without the proper machine it can get pretty messy.
+You can do it yourself, but without the proper machine, it can get pretty messy.
 You will also need to calculate how much insulation you need for the size of your space.

 Two Types of Blown-In Insulation